 Penicillins are generally considered safe.

 Sulfonamides are usually safe during pregnancy.
 However, long-acting sulfonamides cross the placenta and can displace bilirubin from binding sites.
 These drugs are often avoided after 34 wk gestation because neonatal kernicterus is a risk.

-Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with Ca and impair development (see Table: Some Drugs With Adverse Effects During Pregnancy); they are not used from the middle to the end of pregnancy.
+Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with calcium and impair development (see Table: Some Drugs With Adverse Effects During Pregnancy); they are not used from the middle to the end of pregnancy.